hapax/hapax.github.io/assets/chandra.md

 ideal gas law, $PV = k_B N T$.
 Once again, the fact that the electrons are separated can be viewed as an "effective pressure" $P_F$ due to quantum effects.
+This is also called *degeneracy pressure*.
-You can show in Exercise 2 that this pressure is roughly
+You can show in Exercise 2 that the degeneracy pressure for a circle is roughly

 $$
 P_F \sim \frac{N E_F}{L}.